 I may receive a commission if you make a purchase through links in this post.

-Spaghetti and meatballs is the ultimate comfort food, and this is the ultimate version of that comfort food.
-It only takes 30 minutes to prep and is the best spaghetti and meatballs recipe ever!
+Italian meatballs is the ultimate comfort food, and this is the ultimate version of that comfort food.
+It only takes 30 minutes to prep and is the best meatballs recipe ever!

 There are a couple of recipes my husband’s mom makes that I cannot replicate, no matter how hard I try.
 Of course, my gracious husband never says anything about it.